mcunningham917/PHanalysis/README.md

 ## 1 Scripts to generate output for each ROI

-Each script points the PH routine to the proper input (PHdata) and output (PHanalysis) path and sets the axes limits for output figure.
+Each script points the PH routine to the proper input, in [PHdata](https://github.com/mcunningham917/PHdata) and writes output to [PHanalysis](https://github.com/mcunningham917/PHanalysis).
+It also sets the axes limits for output figures.

 ## 2 Output